network-charles/CKA/Lab 26/README.md

 # Instruction

-## Using Static Persistent Volumes
+## Using Static EBS Persistent Volumes

 This example focuses on using a `selector`.
 If you want to use `volumeName` it's more direct, no need to label the persistent volume.